 Fox has woken up wearing only his trousers, and proceeds to trawl the gaff, finding items of clothing in the strangest places.

 What was he on?
-What could possibly have possessed him to put his vest in a box, his shirt under the stairs, and his hat under the bathroom rug?
+What could possibly have possessed him to put his vest in a box, his shirt under the stairs, and his hat under the kitchen rug?

 One of the offending socks is finally located in the hallway grandfather clock, while the other is up in the attic.
 How utterly blasted do you have to be to hide your own gear all over the place?